 Section 2: Agenda Setting

-The Executive Committee consists of the Board officers only, and is chaired by the President of the Board.
-Said committee approves board meeting agendas at the same meeting.
+The Executive Committee consists of the Board officers only and is chaired by the President of the Board.
+The President of the Board is responsible for ensuring the board agendas contain all necessary items for discussion or action as required, as well as all agenda items requested by members of the general board.

 Section 3: Notification/Postings